-This music theater piece is the culmination of disOrders, a two-year collaboration project between Ensemble Modelo62 and Slovenian/Dutch composer Petra Strahovnik.
+This music theater piece is the culmination of disOrders, a long-term collaboration project between Ensemble Modelo62 and Slovenian/Dutch composer Petra Strahovnik.
 During this period they have created new works combining performance art, video, and electronics, to raise questions on the place and importance of mental health in our society.
 An overview of these works includes:

 - Five installations for solo performers, performed simultaneously in five galleries in The Hague.
 Each installation is based on a different mental condition: Depression, ADHD, Bipolar Disorder, Anxiety Disorder, Autism Spectrum Disorder.

 - Three works for soloist plus ensemble.
 To be presented in Korzo Theater, The Hague, and during Gaudeamus Muziekweek.
 The works are based on three different mental conditions: Obsessive-Compulsive Disorder, Borderline Personality Disorder, and Schizophrenia.

 BallerinaBallerina is made possible thanks to the financial support of Fonds Podiumkunsten, Stichting Dioraphte and Gemeente Den Haag.